 on I/O while waiting for data from the HTTP server it's reading from?
 It's

-unlikely that the I/O code will throw an InterruptedIOException
+unlikely that the I/O code will throw an InterruptedIOException,

 which means there's a potential thread leak.
 To avoid this problem,

-class overloads the interrupt
+SearchWorker class overloads the interrupt method.

 When the worker is interrupted, the input stream it's reading from is